norihiro/obs-color-monitor/doc/dock.md

 ## Introduction

-Color Scope Dock shows vectorscope, waveform, histogram and ROI (region of interest).
+Color Scope Dock shows ROI (region of interest), and all other scopes including vectorscope, waveform, histogram.

 ## Opening the Color Scope Dock